Trwstnn/Cloud-Engineering-Journey/Notes/linux-week1.md

 - mkdir this allows me to create a directory
 - touch this allows me to create a regular file like .txt
 - chmod this allows me to change the permissions that the owner, group, and others has in read write and execute permissions.
+- find allows me to find a file
+- cat allows me to see the contents of a file
+- clear allows me to clear my workspace
+- whoami allows me to see my username
+- hostname allos me to see which server I am on
+- uname allows me to see the linux kernel version i use
+- permissions structure (drwxr-w---)

 What surprised me:
 - I am surprised by the stucture of linux because it is different from my window that uses c: d: and e: because it uses one unified file system which is just a "/"